liamtrinalizo/adventofcode/readme.md

 ## Useful shell oneliner
-Here are a couple of command lines I use in my workflow However, I use Zsh and sometime forget what is Bash compatible 😅
+Here are a couple of command lines I use in my workflow However, I use Zsh and sometimes forget what is Bash compatible 😅

 If you use them please bear in mind adventofcode creator words:
 > Please be careful with automated requests; I'm not a massive company, and I can